Trade Closed: 2012-03-27 7:32

 I’m setting my sights on the middle of the range for my first target and the top of the range and previous week high for my second target.

-If you’re thinking of taking this trade with me, make sure you practice proper risk management and check out our risk disclosure.
+If you’re thinking of taking this trade with me, make sure you practice proper risk management.

 Here are my trade details: